It begins: NBA free agency finally starts Sunday

 “I just want to play and just let people remember that I played hard at both ends of the floor, I was a winner, and that’s basically it,” Leonard said during the NBA Finals, on his way to winning his second ring and second finals MVP award.
 “I’m just here enjoying my dream, having fun.”

-Durant won’t play next season because of a ruptured Achilles.
+Durant won’t play next season because of a ruptured Achilles tendon.
 He still may command a $221 million, five-year contract from Golden State.

 “I know what I bring to the team but I also know that a lot of people on the outside, you know, don’t like to see us together,” Durant said last month.
 “You know, I get it.”